fortrabbit/blog/the-story-of-our-new-write-protection-feature.md

 ---
 title: New write protection
 author: fl
 published: true
-excerpt: "Abot a new security feature."
+excerpt: Abot a new security feature.
 created: 2013-03-21
+tags:
+  - chronicles
 ---

 **We have a new feature: Write protection for Apps.** Secure your Apps by reducing access their privileges.
 We strongly advice to enable this mode for all your Apps in production.
 This is the story why it took a bit longer to implement it.
 Read about how you can use it [here](http://support.fortrabbit.com/customer/portal/articles/1052580).
 We are a tech company with a twist for philosophy.
 These are two of our company main mantras: